Why I Paint

 When I was about eight or nine, I attempted to paint a boat scene with a Paint By Numbers kit.
 I loved the smell and texture of the oil paints, but became frustrated, as I was unable to “keep within the lines“, and I ran out of the colour blue!
 I got into a bit of a mess and remember my mum being very cross.

-During the 70’s I don’t recall ever doing much art at school, apart from one lesson with a teacher called Mr. West.
-I produced a horrific dark purple and black mess, with some wet poster paints on very cheap quality paper, which crinkled and buckled.
+In the 70’s I don’t recall ever doing much art at school, apart from one lesson with a teacher called Mr. West.
+I produced a horrific dark purple and black mess, with some watery poster paints on very cheap quality paper, which crinkled and buckled.
 It was just dreadful and I was put off art lessons at school forever!

 Once again, I was in awe of Mr. West, but not for his artistic talent. because I can’t remember ever seeing any of his work.
-He had dark, wavy shoulder length hair, quite shocking for a teacher in those days, with long sideburns and a thick moustache.
+He had dark, wavy shoulder length hair, quite shocking even for a teacher in those days, with long sideburns and a thick moustache.
 There was a whiff of stale cigarette smoke about him too.
 On this occasion Mr. West most definitely resembled the British actor Peter Wyngarde.

 During lunchtimes and after school Mr. West could be seen lugging a large wooden easel up the main staircase, along the top corridor, then finally disappearing into the drama room at the end, which had floor to ceiling black out curtains, in order to undertake life drawing.
-Pupils were absolutely not allowed.
-There was a sign on the door in very large, bold letters.
+Pupils were absolutely NOT allowed.
+There was a large sign on the door in very big, bold letters.
 NO ENTRY!
 STRICTLY FORBIDDEN!
 I thought Mr. West was really “edgy“.

 Life Gets In The way

 Upon leaving school I never bothered with art again until I was in my early thirties.
 I attended the occasional workshop, which always seemed to be watercolour*, but family commitments and the hamster wheel of life left little to zero free time.

 * It has always puzzled me why beginners have a tendency to start with watercolour?
-Other mediums are so much more forgiving.
+There are other mediums, which are so much more forgiving.